Glatzli/model_comparison_codes/README.md

 	only from geopot height (+ICON slope angle) possible?
-  	-> just compare slope angle & slope aspect from 8 model grid points with real, DEM one calculate angle & aspect options:
+  	-> just compare slope angle & slope aspect from 8 model grid points with real, DEM one calculate angle (numpy) & aspect ratio (xDEM) options:
-  		- numpy: only slope angle: easy!
-  		- xDEM: false Layout of weather models, not equal distance in lat-lon in DEM:
+  		- xDEM: created .tif file from topography data with rioxarray, added EPSG42 projection attribute. false Layout of weather models, not equal distance in lat-lon in DEM:
   		ValueError: Surface fit and rugosity require the same X and Y resolution ((0.004166666666666668, 0.004166666666666669) was given).
 This was required by: ['slope']
   		(saving geopot height of each model as .tiff) https://richdem.readthedocs.io/en/latest/python_api.html#richdem.TerrainAttribute
 			=> calculate slope with numpy and aspect with xDEM? would work...